Online Safety For Parents

 We take E-Safety very seriously at St.Anne’s.
 Our aim is to encourage all children to understand the huge benefits of using the internet, whilst also highlighting any possible risks they may encounter, and how to deal with them.

-New App that parents need to be aware of
+6 Apps that parents need to be aware of:

 Social Media App Guide for Parents